bahrus/pdpu/README.md

 import('https://unpkg.com/xtal-shell@0.0.6/$hell.js');

-Then make you you select the Elements tab in the dev tools, in such a way that you can see both the elements and the console at the same time.
+Then make you sure you select the Elements tab in the dev tools, in such a way that you can see both the elements and the console at the same time.

 Then, as you inspect custom elements, you can type this in the console: